500+ Words Essay on Sun

 From our BYJU’S website, students can also access CBSE Essays related to different topics.
 It will help students to get good marks in their exams.

 Frequently Asked Questions on Sun Essay

 Is life possible on Earth without the Sun?

-Sun is the most important star of our solar system and it is responsible for life to thrive on Earth.
+Sun is the most important star of our solar system, and it is responsible for life thriving on Earth.
 Plants and other species derive energy and other resources from the Sun.
 Without the Sun, Earth would merely be just another empty star.

 What are the benefits of sunlight?

 Sunlight kills bacteria and acts as an insecticide.
 It helps make Vitamin D in the body.
 Exposure to sunlight reduces the risk of skin infections and heart diseases.

 What are the disadvantages of excessive exposure to sunlight?